Search for light Higgs bosons from supersymmetric cascade decays in pp collisions at $\sqrt{s}$ = 13 TeV: Object reconstruction and event selection

 \subsection{\texorpdfstring{Categorisation in \HT and expected yields}{Categorisation in HT and expected yields}}

 The selected events are classified according to three \HT categories: 1500--2500, 2500--3500, and above $3500\GeV$.
 Each \HT category is divided into the 10 mass signal regions $S_i$ defined in \fig~\ref{fig:massGridEmpty}, resulting in a total of 30 search regions for each data-taking year.
 As can be seen in \fig~\ref{fig:simResults} for \TR data summed over the three data-taking years, the search region yields can be visualised through a 30-bin histogram where bins 1--10 represent the $S_i$, in ascending order, for the first \HT category.
 The subsequent two sets of 10 bins represent the results for the second and third \HT categories.
 The primary background is from multijet events, estimated from data using the method described in Section~\ref{sec_qcdEstimation}.
 The expected contribution from \ttbar events is also significant, particularly in the larger soft-drop mass regions populated by jets from hadronic top quark or \PW boson decays.
-This prediction is validated in a dedicated \ttbar-enriched control region in data.
+The \ttbar simulation is validated in a dedicated \ttbar-enriched control region in data.
+In \fig~\ref{fig:massGridEmpty} this is the triangular region of the parameter space with both jet masses below 200\GeV and above the upper boundary of mass region 10.
 The yields from \Zjets and \Wjets production are small in comparison.
 All expected SM backgrounds tend to exhibit small values of \HT compared to signal.

 The distributions in signal events for $\MLH = 70\GeV$ and $\MSUSY=1200$, 2000 and 2800\GeV are also shown in \fig~\ref{fig:simResults}.
 Although the production cross section decreases quickly with increasing \MSUSY, the fraction of events in the larger-\HT categories increases.
 Within each \HT category, the distribution of events in the 10 $S_i$ bins is described by a peak with a width of about three bins, centred near the model value of \MLH.